-9 Application for membership
+10 Application for membership

-- (1) To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person-

-- (a) wishes to become a member of the Association; and

-- (b) supports the purposes of the Association; and

-- (c) agrees to comply with these Rules.

-- (2) The application-

-- (a) must be signed by the applicant; and

-- (b) may be accompanied by the joining fee.
+- (1) To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person- - (a) wishes to become a member of the Association; and - (b) supports the purposes of the Association; and - (c) agrees to comply with this Constitution. - (2) The application- - (a) must be signed by the applicant; and - (b) may be accompanied by the joining fee determined by the Association under rule 13(2).